myerraymond/c/README.md

 - Calculating Dates, a simple calculator which uses a couple of simple alorithms to determine what date it would be from any date.
 The code also invovles, odd dates (28 day months & gap years).

+- Average Score, average score is a simple scoring program, which reads in the number of judges and then reads in the score that they have given.
+From this it finds the average of all the scores provided.